Beating Writer’s Block: Embracing It and Breaking Through It

 Technique 4 – Free Writing

-Free writing is an effective way to break through writer’s block, involving continuous writing for 10-15 minutes without worrying about grammar or coherence.
+Free writing is an effective way to break through the block, involving continuous writing for 10-15 minutes without worrying about grammar or coherence.
 The focus is on uninterrupted writing flow, emphasizing the act of writing and the joy of creative expression.

 Technique 5 – Talking it Out